meew0/Lethe/README.md

 `yt [id]`: Queues a video from YouTube to be played.
 If this is the only song in the queue, start playback. `queue [id]` does the same thing, as does `play [id]`. `id` can be replaced with a keyword used to save a video using `save`.
 `list`: Lists the videos on the queue.
+`link`: Gets the link to view the video currently playing.
 `next`: Stops the current playback and skips to the next video in the queue.
 `save [id] [keyword]` Saves a video under a keyword.
 It can later be played back using `yt`.
 `time`: Gets the time the video is currently at.